 We've created some sample language for you to use when you introduce School Uplift to faculty and staff.
 You can use the script below in an email, in a staff meeting or as a handout in faculty mailboxes.
-For additional support, please reference the elevator pitch exercise and the Energy Team roles and descriptions found in the "Effective Energy Teams" webinar.
+For additional support, please reference the Energy Team roles and descriptions found in the "Effective Energy Teams" webinar.
 Reach out to your Energy Coach if you need access to the webinar.

-Script: We're excited to share that our school is participating in School Uplift, a program from TVA EnergyRight® and [LPC\NAME].
+Script: We're excited to share that our school is participating in School Uplift, a program from TVA EnergyRight[®] and [LPC_NAME].
 This yearlong program is designed to help the school save energy, make our space more comfortable and reduce energy costs.

 Our operations and maintenance staff will be taking the lead on a lot of this work, but everyone will have a role in helping us meet our energy-reduction goals by learning about and practicing energy-saving behaviors.
-We have an Energy Team led by our very own Energy Champion, [INSERT ENERGY\CHAMPION\NAME], who will be our onsite point of contact for all things School Uplift.
+We have an Energy Team led by our very own Energy Champion, [INSERT ENERGY_CHAMPION_NAME], who will be our onsite point of contact for all things School Uplift.

 This is an incredible opportunity for us.
 Our energy choices make a huge impact on our total school expenses each year.
 Past School Uplift participants have saved up to \$40,000 in energy costs!
-Our goal this year is to reduce our energy use by [INSERT GOAL\PERCENTAGE (between 5-10%)].
+Our goal this year is to reduce our energy use by [INSERT GOAL_PERCENTAGE (between 5-10%)].